oalejel/checkpoints.app/Checkpoints/Notes.md

 - may want to update "current location" default checkpoint to show that its no longer correct if the user moves. this requires repeatedly geouncoding a location as long as the coordinate is at least some threshold number of meters away from the last current location, in order to either update teh cell's address, or mark the originally added one as unfresh
 - consider making accent on left of checkpoint cell be based on a temperature color corresponding to distance from current location

+must add features for convenience
+- should allow a location in maps to export to this app to add a checkpoint
+- should allow favorites list from gmaps or apple maps to get imported

+- need error handelr for when you try to travel somewhere impossible like hamburg germany
+- keep searchviewcontroller from unconiently sliding down after a checkpoint is added since it confuses the user when they immediately reach over and miss the search bar
+- find out why searching the letter z gave this error ``2020-07-02 17:03:54.141699-0400 Checkpoints[14182:3337929] *** Terminating app due to uncaught exception 'NSInternalInconsistencyException', reason: 'Invalid update: invalid number of rows in section 1.
+The number of rows contained in an existing section after the update (3) must be equal to the number of rows contained in that section before the update (2), plus or minus the number of rows inserted or deleted from that section (0 inserted, 0 deleted) and plus or minus the number of rows moved into or out of that section (0 moved in, 0 moved out).'
+``
+-

 ## App story - group of travelers
 Volunteer group would like to deliver grocies to a number of addresses.
 The organizer imports a csv file of addresses, sets the number of volunteers in the app, and marks the common starting location.
 The app then processes optimal ways to cluster nodes in such a way that the total drive distance for volunteers is acceptable.
 The app shows a map overlay depicting each of the paths taken in a different color,